wilsonmar/PythonFlask-CMSBlueprints/tasks.md

 ## Template - Add Form Controls
 @pytest.mark.test_template_add_from_controls_module2

-In this module we will make it possible to create and edit content in our CMS.
+In this module we will make it possible to create content in our CMS.
 We'll start by adding form controls to our HTML template.

 Open the `content_form.html` file that can now be found in the `templates` folder of the `admin` blueprint.
 This template contains a `<form>` element with several empty `<div>`s.
 Each one having a class of `control`.
 Let's add a form control to each one.